EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-09.md

    asyncio.run(asyncio.gather(demo_task("a"), demo_task("b")))
    PY
    ```
-   Point out the spans and structured logs in the console—Session 09’s refresher will emit the same telemetry so Session 10/12 have trace data to reference.
+   Point out the spans and structured logs in the console—Session 09’s refresher will emit the same telemetry so later exercises have trace data to reference.

 ```mermaid
 sequenceDiagram